djfdyuruiry/cnc-td-nco-mod/README.md

 - Unit strength configurable for a few infantry unit types
 - Added custom logging to a new log file `nco.log`

+- DLL crashes second time a scenario is loaded from main menu

 ## Problem Archive

 - ~Trying to set max speed but does not seem to work?~ (max value is 255 for that field - added validation logic)